rancher/rancher-docs/versioned_docs/version-2.6/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 ### Additional Monitoring ClusterRoles

-Monitoring also creates additional `ClusterRoles` that are not assigned to users by default but are created within the cluster.
-They are not aggregated by default but can be bound to a namespace by deploying a `RoleBinding` or `ClusterRoleBinding` that references it.
+Monitoring also creates additional `ClusterRoles` that aren't assigned to users by default but are created within the cluster.
+They aren't aggregated by default but can be bound to a namespace by deploying a `RoleBinding` or `ClusterRoleBinding` that references it.
 To define a `RoleBinding` with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).

 | Role | Purpose  |
 | ------------------------------| ---------------------------|